-The European powers involved in World War One made great sacrifices.
-Not only were battles fought on home soil with horrible death tolls, but citizens were punished by enemy attack, supply shortages and starvation.
+The harsh reality of war is that if affects everyone, combatant or not, and compounds misery.
+The European powers involved in World War I, especially, made great sacrifices.
+Not only were battles fought on their home soil with horrible death tolls, but citizens faced enemy attack, supply and food shortages, and starvation.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Food rationing for troops began with the start of the war.
+Food rationing for troops began at the beginning the war.
 Rations varied widely.
 British soldiers, for example, were provided with 1.25 pounds of fresh meat or 1 pound of salted meat daily.
 They were also provided with vegetables, bread, cheese, sugar, tea, condiments and tobacco.
 A German soldier was provided with 13 ounces of meat daily.
 He also received bread, vegetables (mostly potatoes), coffee, sugar and tobacco.

 A year into the war, German citizens were surviving on Ersatz products.
-These products used potato to replace commonly used foodstuffs.
+These products used potatoes to replace commonly used foodstuffs.
 Food lines and soup kitchens became commonplace during the colder months.

-In Austria-Hungary, rations were reduced to .8 ounces of meat and 2.5 ounces of potatoes daily per person in 1918.
+In Austria-Hungary, rations were reduced in 1918 to .8 ounces of meat and 2.5 ounces of potatoes daily per person.

 Even nations not directly affected by food shortages encouraged their citizenry to conserve food for the troops and for victory.